truenas/middleware/docs/developer/frontend/flux.rst

 is generally the primary view open in the webapp.
 While other persistent components (navigation, notifications, widgets etc) function in slightly different ways, they're broadly similar to a standard React View.
->\ *What makes them different?
-I tought the Navigation for example is completly same React Component as any other.
-Is it because some of them don't need input from the Flux Store?
-And isn't that only true for now and in close future even the menu structure different for each user will be served from the Middleware through the Flux Store?*

 .. figure:: images/architecture/flux/screenshot_react_view.png
    :alt: Example of a basic view